Henderson - (702) 990-2225, North Las Vegas - (702) 867-1745, Summerlin - (702) 852-1390

 Spinal nerves can also be irritated or pinched after disc herniation.
 This occurs when the inside of spinal disc leaks out of the tougher exterior or when the connective tissue between the bone and disc separate (endplate junction failure).
 Disc herniation develops with the wear and tear of aging, or after a traumatic event like an auto accident or sports injury.

-Call Advanced Spine and Rehabilitation for relief from back pain in Las Vegas and Henderson, NV today.
+Call Advanced Spine NV for relief from back pain in Las Vegas and Henderson, NV today.